developer-onizuka/What_is_AzureAD/README.md

   - One Azure AD tenant can be associated with sevral subscriptions.
 Example, Prod/Dev subscriptions and IT/HR subscriptions can be associated with an Azure AD tenant.
 It is convienent to manage security roles and billings.

 - Step5: Manage Role-Based Access Control (RBAC)
   - Assign an RBAC role to an Azure AD user to control Virtual Machine or storage account.
+(See also #2-2)
      - Top three RBAC roles are Owner, Contributer and Reader.
-  - You can also assign an RBAC role to a Managed ID which resides in virtual machine.
-(See also #2-2)
+  - You can also assign an RBAC role to Managed ID which resides in virtual machine or Service principal.
+(See also #2-3 and #2-4)
      > https://docs.microsoft.com/en-us/learn/modules/implement-managed-identities/

      > https://docs.microsoft.com/en-us/learn/modules/authenticate-apps-with-managed-identities/